mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 one of its key tenets was respecting Vilani culture and traditions.
-While the Vilani had probably long forgotten that Lagaashin was ever a reserve world at this point, the Syleans’ historical records indicated otherwise and so, once again, Lagaashin was left undisturbed.
+While the Vilani had probably long forgotten that Lagaashin was ever a reserve world at this point, the Syleans' historical records indicated otherwise and so, once again, Lagaashin was left undisturbed.

 In the ensuing centuries, the notion of Lagaashin